Humans made cheese long before we understood science. Fortunately, our understanding of science has come a long way since.

 The big four of yeasts have intimidating-sounding names like its counterpart, molds.

 These are the big four of yeasts:

-Debaryomyces have abundance of lactose (milk sugar) and lactic acid.
-They are naturally present in milk and its role is to help make curds less acidic.
+Debaryomyces have an abundance of lactose (milk sugar) and lactic acid.
+They are naturally present in milk and their role is to help make curds less acidic.

 Kluyveromices are natural flavor enhancers, therefore, they play a crucial role in the development of flavor in cheese.

 Once considered as molds, today Geotrichum candidum is categorized as yeasts.